The 'I' of DISC stands for Influence, a factor connected to communication, openness and social confidence.

 On a Style Card, Influence stands at the point where Assertiveness meets Openness, so High-I individuals are those who are active in approach, and oriented towards other people.
 This is the root of their socially confident and unreserved attitude.

 This focus on other people means that High-I's thrive on the attention and approval of other people, and they're more motivated by praise and appreciation than most other types.
-Despite their outgoing attitude, they're often unwilling to risk causing offence, and they'll often avoid possible confrontations.
+Despite their outgoing attitude, they're often unwilling to risk causing offense, and they'll often avoid possible confrontations.
 In other words, while a High-I is socially confident, they tend not to be particularly assertive or forceful.

 When Influence is low in a profile, this implies a personality with far less concern for expressing themselves or interacting with others.
 Low-I's like this tend to turn their focus on more practical topics, concerning themselves more with achieving results than with building relationships.